UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week11/lecture11p1.md

 ---

-## Homework 5 & 6 text have been slightly updated
+## Homework 5 & 6 -- you have to do one!

 notes:

-These assignments used to be flipped, so they have been updated a bit -- if you started these assignments early, make sure you double check your submission meets these requirements!
+We will talk more about HW5 later in class!

 **point this out!**